-Results for 14 subjects are shown in Figure 2a and qualitatively match those from (Alvarez & Franconeri, 2007).
-An in silico replication of this experiment using a same-sized agent pool yields identical results, shown in figure 2b, demonstrating that our model replicates aggregate human performance limitations arising out of both increasing velocity and target count.
+Results of 14 subjects are shown in Fig. 2a and qualitatively match those from Alvarez and Franconeri (2007).
+An in silico replication of this experiment using a same-sized agent pool yields identical results, as shown in Fig. 2b, demonstrating that our model replicates aggregate human performance limitations arising out of both increasing velocity and target count.
 This overall pattern of behavior cannot be captured by a simple ideal observer without a constrained resource.

+3.2.
 Predicting individual trial errors